Found September 16, 2013 on

 Michigan gave up 311 yards of passing.
 Devin Gardner had some brilliant running moments but for the most part served up a buffet of bad decisions.
 Hoke needs to think long and hard about the turnovers and penalties that plagued Michigan.
 Turnovers were the demise of last season; and this penalty problem is not getting better,

 “We didn’t prepare as a team,” admits Taylor Lewan.
 “That’s truly embarrassing for Michigan that we came out like that.
 It’s not fair to the fans.
 It’s not fair to the people who are associated with this program.
 It’s not fair to the freshmen on this team that aren’t playing.”
-Arguably, i
+Arguably, it was that lack of preparation that put Michigan at a deficit late in the fourth quarter.
+So then the question is why?
+Inferior teams often upset opponents who are coming off of big wins.
+Presumably, it is the job of the coaches to control for that mental pitfall.
+Champions should play like champions in every game.

 BEST OF MAXIM